hashicorp/terraform-google-vault/examples/vault-consul-image/README.md

 [vault-cluster-public](https://github.com/hashicorp/terraform-google-vault/tree/master/examples/vault-cluster-public) examples for working sample code.
 For more info on Vault installation and configuration, check out the [install-vault](https://github.com/hashicorp/terraform-google-vault/tree/master/modules/install-vault) documentation.

+You can also use this example Packer template to build a Cloud Image that includes Enterprise versions of both Vault & Consul.
+See below for more information.

 ## Quick start